Qld Council & Councillor Profiles

 Branch Member: Westmar-Inglestone

-Branch Mentor to: Western Downs, Capricornia BOTA, Dawson Valley and Taroom/Wandoan
+Branch Mentor to: Western Downs, Dawson Valley, and Taroom/Wandoan.

 Background: Tammie grew up in the Dawson Valley at Theodore on a cotton farm and attended the state school to Year 10, and boarded at Rockhampton Grammar School for Year 11 and 12.
-Tammie has lived with her husband Rob on their cattle and cropping property at Glenmorgan for 12 years.
-Two of their three children attend boarding schools in Toowoomba, with one still attending Glenmorgan SS with an enrolment of 12 children in 2017.
+After 14 years at Glenmorgan on the Western Downs, and over 3 years of boarding school for their children, Tammie has moved to Toowoomba with the kids now day students.

 Tammie became a member of ICPA – Westmar Inglestone branch - ten years ago when her children began attending the small C&K kindergarten.

-She has acted in the role of Treasurer/Registrations for multiple State and Federal conferences and these experiences have increased her passion for gaining equity for rural and remote kids.
+Tammie has acted in the role of Treasurer/Registrations for multiple State and Federal conferences and these experiences have increased her passion for equality for rural and remote kids.
+Tammie along with her branch was responsible for sending out the new member packs for a number of years.
 She relishes the opportunities to indulge this passion through volunteering for State Council and continues to remain proud of the obvious respect for ICPA from the many government and departmental representatives that attend delegations each year.

-Tammie took on the role of a Vice-President in 2015 and thoroughly enjoys working with such a wonderful and dedicated group of individuals all united for the common cause of ICPA.
+Tammie joined State Council at the Goondiwindi conference in 2012 and took on the role of a Vice-President in 2015.
+This year at the 2018 Winton State Conference Tammie has taken on the role of President.
+She thoroughly enjoys working with such a wonderful and dedicated group of individuals all united for the common cause of ICPA.

 Current Portfolios: Communications (Leader), Financial Assistance, Teacher Education, Distance Education and Travel